gavinlyonsrepo/HD44780_LCD_RPI/README.md

 ![ pic2 ](https://github.com/gavinlyonsrepo/HD44780_LCD_PCF8574/blob/main/extras/image/2004.jpg)

-## Notes
+## Notes and issues

+1. If you upgrade to V 1.73 of the bcm2835 dependancy (the latest at time  of writing ) you may see Intermittant BCM2835_I2C_REASON_ERROR_TIMEOUT  [errors on I2C write operations](https://groups.google.com/g/bcm2835/c/45O8Y_5yv00).
+Best stay on 1.71 until a new upgrade is released.

-For detailed graphical description of entry modes , cursor types, custom characters and more see here [link](http://dinceraydin.com/lcd/commands.htm)
+2. For detailed graphical description of entry modes , cursor types, custom characters and more see here [link](http://dinceraydin.com/lcd/commands.htm)

-16X04 board not tested but should work
+3. 16X04 board not tested but should work